 Not everyone finds this with their first gig, though.
 The best thing you can do is try different jobs.
 Follow your instinct to find jobs that seem right, and then test the waters.
 You don’t have to be committed to your first job forever.
 Give yourself room to explore and grow.

 Study the field that interests you.
-Find a mentor who is in a place you’d like to be and ask them for advice (rather than your parents) because they’ll give you input that is relevant and objective.
+Find a mentor who is in a place you’d like to be and ask them for advice (rather than going to your parents).

 Stay true to your values by working for yourself

-If you want to experience autonomy and fulfillment in your work, like Brett Wiggins, then try direct sales.
+If you want to experience autonomy and fulfillment in your work, give direct sales a try.
 It’s a great place to start.
 As a contractor, you can be your own boss, choose your own schedule, and get creative with your work.
 You’ll never have to worry about selling your soul to your company when you work for yourself.

-With Vector Marketing, you’ll never have to sell your soul—only knives.
+With Vector Marketing, the only thing you’ll sell is knives.
 Learn more about our employment opportunities today.